dolox/fallback/README.hbs.md

 | ------ | ------- | -------- |
 | String | null    | Yes      |

 The `keys` of this `Object` are what you'll use to reference the library in question.
-For example if we added a key `test`, when we use the [require](@todo) function, we would specify `test` to load that library even though it may differ from the name of the actual library itself.
+For example if we added the key `test`, when we use the [require](@todo) function, we would specify `test` to load that library even though it may differ from the name of the actual library itself.
 Another example would be `jQuery`, but instead we want to use `jquery` so we don't have to capitalize the `Q`.

-Any `keys` of the `libs` `Object` which have any of the following prefixes (listed in the table below) followed by the libraries [delimiter](#fallbackconfig---input---delimiter) will be handled in their own special way.
+Any `keys` of the `libs` `Object` which have any of the following prefixes *(listed in the table below)* followed by the libraries [delimiter](#fallbackconfig---input---delimiter) will be handled in their own special way.

 | Prefix | Description   |
 | ------ | ------------- |